-US trial begins for Mexico's ex-minister on charges of helping drug cartel
+Genaro Garcia Luna: Mexico's former security chief on trial in US over El Chapo bribes

 The ex-minister - who is considered the architect of Mexico's war on drugs - is also accused of sharing information with the Sinaloa drug cartel about its rivals and warning it about law enforcement operations.

-"As alleged, for nearly two decades, García Luna betrayed those he was sworn to protect," Seth DuCharme, the acting U.S. Attorney in Brooklyn said when the charges were announced.
+"As alleged, for nearly two decades, García Luna betrayed those he was sworn to protect," Seth DuCharme, the acting US Attorney in Brooklyn, said when the charges were announced.

 Mr García Luna, 54, served as public security chief during the administration of President Felipe Calderon between 2006 and 2012.
 Before that, he led the Federal Investigation Agency from 2001 to 2006.

-He was not just an important figure in Mr Calderon's administration - he was Mexico's secretary of public security, the face of the country's federal police force, according to BBC's Mexico correspondent Will Grant.
+He was not just an important figure in Mr Calderon's administration - he was Mexico's secretary of public security, the face of the country's federal police force, according to the BBC's Mexico correspondent Will Grant.

 Mr Calderon, with US backing, deployed troops against the cartels for the first time.
 Tens of thousands died in Mexico in drug-related violence during his "war on drugs".